micmejia/bible-dump/AMPC/Genesis/Gen 3.md

-And I will put enmity between you and the woman, and between your offspring and her [^a]Offspring; He will bruise _and_ tread your head underfoot, and you will lie in wait _and_ bruise His heel.
+And I will put enmity between you and the woman, and between your offspring and her Offspring; He will bruise _and_ tread your head underfoot, and you will lie in wait _and_ bruise His heel.